-A Mail Order Bride, Secrets, Lies and a Christmas Miracle
+Mail Order Brides, Secrets, Lies and more than one Christmas Miracle

 Five best friends in the most difficult time of their lives, are desperate to find the security and happiness the Civil War took from them.
 Charleston no longer has any opportunities for single or widowed women.
 Looking for a chance to rebuild their lives , they make a pact with each other and answer an advertisement for brides in the Grooms Gazette.

 They expect things to be difficult at first, but what they don't expect is for the winter storm of the century to arrive in Angel Creek, Montana Territory the same time they do.
 Now, they are all snow bound with their new husbands.
 Can they overcome their